oegorov/LVM_scripts/README.md

 # LVM_scripts
-**Disclaimer: These scripts are intended for simplifying/automatizing work with the LVM data at our local server at ARI and probably are not very useful for other people.
-In principle, they can be easily adapted for other machines, if necessary.**
+**Disclaimer: These scripts are intended for simplifying/automatizing work with the LVM data and performing some advanced analysis of these data at our local server at ARI.
+However, they can be easily adapted for other machines, if necessary.**

 *LMV_process.py* script is used for processing the LVM data on the local computing cluster.
 For this purpose, this script takes the information about tiles/exposures of interest from TOML config file and processes them through several steps (any step can be skipped):